elasticsearch-dump/elasticsearch-dump/README.md

                     where speed and system health in a higher priority than recently added data.
 --inputTransport
-                    Provide a custom js file to us as the input transport --outputTransport
+                    Provide a custom js file to use as the input transport --outputTransport
-                    Provide a custom js file to us as the output transport --toLog
+                    Provide a custom js file to use as the output transport --toLog
                     When using a custom outputTransport, should log lines be appended to the output stream?